imfaisalshehzad/nodejs-url-shortener/README.md

 ### Database Environment Setup

-You can follow the [these](https://www.mongodb.com/basics/create-database) steps to create the database and user account password.
+You can follow [these](https://www.mongodb.com/basics/create-database) steps to create the database and user account password.

 1. Rename `.env.sample` to `.env` inside the backend and frontend folders.